dsluo-archive/csx730-libdis/README.md

 1. Use `objdump` or `gdb` to find the assembly code for `setjmp`.
 Follow the chain of calls or jumps that are all labeled `setjmp` or similar and include their assembly in the `SUBMISSION.md` file.
 You may copy/paste.

+1. Use `objdump` or `gdb` to find the assembly code for `longjmp`.
+Follow the chain of calls or jumps that are all labeled `longjmp` or similar and include their assembly in the `SUBMISSION.md` file.
+You may copy/paste.

 1. **Before 3:15 PM (or 11:55 for partial)**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then